-You may know her as the blue-skinned creature Neytiri from the highest-grossing film of all time, Avatar.
+You may know them as the blue-skinned creature Neytiri from the highest-grossing film of all time, Avatar.
 Or as Lt.
 Uhura from the rebooted, out-of-this world Star Trek movie franchise.
 Or even as killer comic book assassin Gamora from Guardians of the Galaxy and its super successful sequel, Vol. 2.

 Seems Zoe Saldana, 39, has the market cornered on space heroines with universal appeal.

 The busy actor acknowledges how triumphing in Hollywood has its perks, yet the old adage holds true: Nothing is as important or as coveted as good health.
 And Saldana takes hers seriously.